Dragory/modmailbot-community-resources/GCP guide V1.md

   **Firewall: Allow both HTTPS and HTTP traffic.**

- If you did it all correctly then it should tell you that your first 744 hours (or something along those lines) are free:
+ If you did it all correctly then it should tell you that your first 744 hours (or something along those lines) are free.
 ![image](https://mesub.is-ne.at/ZXQAQB.png)

 6)	Click create!
 Once it has loaded it’ll look something like this: ![image](https://mesub.is-ne.at/o3ld33.png)